-The Incarnation of Love meditation is a radically different approach to manifesting change in our lives than any other method that I know of.
-The manifestation teachings that are out in the world revolve primarily, and often exclusively, on enabling the practitioner to "get what they want".
-They mostly focus on getting more money, more … Continue reading Incarnating Love Intelligence
+The Manifestation of Love meditation is a radically different approach to manifesting change in our lives than any other method that I know of.
+The manifestation teachings that are out in the world revolve primarily, and often exclusively, on teaching the practitioner that they can "get whatever they want".
+Theses false teachings play to human … Continue reading Love Intelligence

-In The Incarnation of Love meditation, my guiding words assume that the essence of who and what we share as our mutual I AM Consciousness – aka unconditional loving kindness – is manifesting as the person you would love to be, who lives the life you would love to live.
-Ok, you say, I'm cool … Continue reading Manifesting The Power of Love
+In The Manifestation of Love meditation, my guiding words assume that the essence of who and what we share as our mutual I AM Consciousness – i.e. unconditional love – is manifesting as the person you would love to be, who lives the life you would love to live.
+Ok, you say, I'm cool with … Continue reading The Power of Love

-There are a number of principles, and a fundamental paradigm shift, that set The Incarnation of Love meditation apart from other manifestation processes.
+There are a number of principles, and a fundamental paradigm shift, that set The Manifestation of Love meditation apart from other manifestation processes.
 As far as I know it is unique.
-So, because the process is so different, I've written this Silent Wisdom post to give you a context for listening to the guided The Incarnation … Continue reading The Principles of Incarnating Love
+So, because the process is so different, I've written this Silent Wisdom post to give you a context for listening to the guided Manifestation … Continue reading The Principles of Manifesting Love

 I named this blog "Silent Wisdom" in honour of the silent, unfathomable, inexplicable knowing that resides in the Heart of us all as our mutual essence.
 Through personal sharing and stories I explore multiple facets of the diamond that is "Heart-centred Awareness".
 Along the way my intention is to elaborate on the principles of living … Continue reading What is the “Silent Wisdom” blog?